stellarsunset/tiff/README.md

 // the first image in the file, images can either be Baseline or Extension types Image image0 = file.image(0);

-/** Handle the class sealed interface hierarchy to return a concrete image types. */ public RgbImage asRgb(Image image) {
+/** Handle the sealed interface hierarchy to work with concrete image types. */ public RgbImage asRgb(Image image) {
     return switch (image) {
         case Image.Lazy l -> asRgb(l.delegate());